lavollmer/news-homepage/README-author.md

 ```

-4. I added a manifest.json file due to console error "Manifest: Line: 1, column: 1, Syntax error."
+4. **Understanding the manifest.json File**: I added a manifest.json file due to console error "Manifest: Line: 1, column: 1, Syntax error."
 I later realized the manifest json file was related to index.html file in public folder.
 I removed the manifest file in index.html folder and it removed the error.
 The manifest.json file is used to configure how the app appears on the home screen on smartphones.
 It's not mandatory for app applications.
 I did not need the features of the file.
-5. With the button component, I had a few errors that I resolved.
+5. **Building the button component**:With the button component, I had a few errors that I resolved.
 A simple yet error-friendly issue was the capitilization of the button from Button to button.
 I also added the button component in App.js when in reality I needed it in another component.
 Due to it being in the App.js, I was receiving a ESLint error message due to it not being used in App.js To resolve I removed the import of the button from App.js.
 Furthermore, I needed to style the button itself and not the container in which is was a part of - this fixed some of the styling issues with the button.

 ```js
 const Button = () => {